 FSTM will readmit any military service members returning from active duty who withdrew or took a leave of absence in order to fulfill military duty.
-The student will be promptly readmitted as soon as in-sequence courses are available in order to pick up midwifery education where they left off.
+The student will be promptly readmitted as soon as in-sequence courses are available.
 The student will be readmitted to the same program, at the same enrollment status, with the same number of completed credits, and with the same academic standing.
 The student will be assessed the same tuition and fee charges that would have applied in the year the student left the program, or the same as other current students if VA or other benefits will cover the difference.
 If service members returning to school require assistance to prepare to return to the program, FSTM will make every effort to help the student to prepare.
-If more than 2 years have elapsed since the student left the program, the student will be reviewed to repeat any core classes or other course material deemed necessary to successful continuation in the program.
+If more than 2 years have elapsed since the student left the program, the student will be required to repeat any core classes or other course material deemed necessary to successful continuation in the program.
 In this case, the student will be required to attend the class but will not be charged tuition or fees.
 Course material or clinical experience that needs to be reviewed or repeated will be assessed on a case-by-case basis.

-In order to qualify for readmission, the student must have given advance oral or written notice before leaving the program, and must submit written notice of intent to return to the program.
-Notice of intent to return must be submitted not later than 3 years after completion of service, and not later than 2 years after recovery from service- related illness or injury.
-If more than 5 years have elapsed since the student left the program she or he may need to reapply for the midwifery program.
+In order to qualify for readmission, the student must have given advance oral or written notice before leaving the program and must submit written notice of intent to return to the program.
+Notice of intent to return must be submitted no later than three years after completion of service, and no later than two years after recovery from service-related illness or injury.
+If more than five years have elapsed since the student left the program she or he may need to reapply for the midwifery program.